braintree/braintree_php/README.md

 $gateway = new Braintree\Gateway($config)
 ```

-## TLS 1.2 required
-> **The Payment Card Industry (PCI) Council has [mandated](https://blog.pcisecuritystandards.org/migrating-from-ssl-and-early-tls) that early versions of TLS be retired from service.
-All organizations that handle credit card information are required to comply with this standard.
-As part of this obligation, Braintree has updated its services to require TLS 1.2 for all HTTPS connections.
-Braintrees require HTTP/1.1 for all connections.
-Please see our [technical documentation](https://github.com/paypal/tls-update) for more information.**

 ## Google App Engine Support

 When using Google App Engine include the curl extention in your `php.ini` file (see [#190](https://github.com/braintree/braintree_php/issues/190) for more information):